nassosanagn/nassosanagn/README.md

 ## About Me 👨‍🎓
 <p><img align="right" src="./images/giphy1.gif" width="200" height="200" /></p>

-- 🎓 Studying Computer Science at the department of Informatics & Telecommunications at [@UoA].
+- 🎓 Studying Computer Science at the department of Informatics & Telecommunications at [UoA].
 - 💻 Currently working as a Junior Data Engineer at [Netcompany-Intrasoft].
 - 🌱 I’m currently learning more about Data Engineering and Machine Learning.
 - 🥅 2022 Goal: Contribute more to Open Source projects.